opstrace/next-product-docs/README.md

   <a href="https://semantic-release.gitbook.io/semantic-release/"><img alt="Semantic Release bagde" src="https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg" /></a>
 </p>

+# Deprecation Notice

+This module is no longer maintained.
+For an up-to-date version, please see https://github.com/zentered/next-product-docs.

 # Next.js Component for Product Docs

 This component helps you to render your product documentation (`/docs`) on your